18 Dec 2025

 PKF Francis Clark advises Agrova International on £35m acquisition of Sunrise Eggs

-PKF Francis Clark provided financial and tax due diligence services to Agrova International in connection with its £35m (€40m) acquisition of UK-based egg producer Sunrise Group.
+PKF Francis Clark provided financial and tax due diligence services to Agrova International in connection with its £35m (€40m) acquisition of UK-based egg producer Sunrise Eggs.
 The transaction marks a significant cross-border deal in the European agri-food sector.

 Agrova International, the Latvian parent company of APF Holdings AS, is a leading European agri-food group focused on sustainable poultry and egg production.
 Backed by Accession Capital Partners, Agrova has expanded its operational footprint and strengthened its position as a pan-European player in the egg and egg protein industry through this strategic acquisition.